ericbigpanda/docs.bigpanda.io/_integrations/appdynamics.md

 #### Compatibility

 BigPanda supports on-premise and dedicated SaaS deployments.
-For the latter, please ask AppDynamics to set up the custom action (steps 2-4) for you.
+For the latter, please contact AppDynamics support to help you set up the custom action (steps 2-4).
+If you need support for windows controller, please contact support@bigpanda.io.

 <!-- section-separator -->